nicholastay/nodesu/README.md

 ## Documentation note
-Most of what you want to find should be on the home page, or under the Modules (categorized classes).
+Most of what you want to find should be under the "Client" class, or the Modules section (categorized classes).

 ## Contributing